mrmanojbhatta/About-Me/README.md

 - Thousands of OSINT Tools: I have access to a vast collection of OSINT tools for email tracing, social media intelligence, domain lookups, and much more.

 ## Vision & Goals
-As Nepal's first OSINT expert, my mission is to raise awareness about OSINT in Nepal, provide my expertise to law enforcement, and build a future where cybersecurity is prioritized.
+My mission is to raise awareness about OSINT in Nepal, provide my expertise to law enforcement, and build a future where cybersecurity is prioritized.
 I aim to empower the next generation of Nepali professionals in the field of open-source intelligence, creating an OSINT ecosystem in the country.

 ## Contact
 - Website: [bhattamanoj.com.np](https://bhattamanoj.com.np)